SSL-SLR: Self-Supervised Representation Learning for Sign Language Recognition

 \subsection{A new augmentation method}

-The augmented variants are generally obtained by applying augmentations to all parts of a sequence.
+In contrastive learning, the augmented variants are generally obtained by applying augmentations to all parts of a sequence.
 By learning to produce similar representations between a sign and its augmented variant, contrastive learning methods aim to build an invariant representation from the augmentations.~\cite{madjoukeng2025local} show that, for image-based SLR, applying augmentations while preserving the region of interest (sign in the image) helps contrastive models to better focus on it and improve the performance in downstream tasks.
-Hence, in the same way, the proposed augmentation method aims to generate positive pairs by preserving the part of the signs that are more discriminant for their identification.
-However, for video-based SLR a major limitation arises: unlike for image-based SLR where the region of interest can be identified using segmentation methods such as Mask R-CNN~\cite{he2017mask}; there is no established method to determine the relevant frames.
-The first challenge is to determine the relevant frames for the signs identification.
-A first step consists of determining these frames.
+Hence, in the same way, the proposed augmentation method aims to generate positive pairs by preserving the parts of the signs that are more discriminant for their identification.
+For image-based SLR, the region of interest can be identified using segmentation methods such as Mask R-CNN~\citep{he2017mask} or others.
+However, video-based SLR faces a major challenge: there is no established method to identify the frames that are relevant for sign recognition.
+To fill this gap, the first step of the proposed augmentation is to determine the relevant frames for the signs identification.